cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 Analysis tools such as [Shellcheck](https://www.shellcheck.net/) can detect errors in the use of shell calls.

-### The use of `doguctl`
+### Usage of `doguctl`

-The section [about registry access](#registry-access-from-dogu-here) has already touched on the subject of `doguctl`. `doguctl` is a command line tool that bundles and simplifies recurring interactions with the Cloudogu EcoSystem registry.
+The section [about registry access](#registry-access-from-the-dogu) has already touched on the subject of `doguctl`. `doguctl` is a command line tool that bundles and simplifies recurring interactions with the Cloudogu EcoSystem registry.
 This section describes possible calls.

 With `--help`, each subcommand of `doguctl` prints a help page.